holoiso-eol/holoiso/README.md

 **Known issues:**
 - NVIDIA GPUs are supported after following this procedure:

 > Only 9xx+ GPUs are supported.
-Driver 515 beta required + Compiled gamescope from master branch
+Choose your GPU type while installing HoloISO.
+If you encounter any issues, reboot to recovery mode, type `recoveryinit`, connect to network using `nmtui` and install required packages.

 > Older GPUs won't be supported until drivers are opensourced OR Until they support atomic KMS, accelerated Xwayland, and Vulkan DMA-BUF extensions, they simply cannot function properly with HoloISO.